bergmannjg/fshafas/readme.md

 * *Test*: compile to dotnet dll and run tests,
 * *BuildFableWebpackNode*: compile lib via fable and webpack to a npm package,
 * *BuildFableWebpackWeb*: compile lib via fable and webpack to a web target,
-* *Python*: compile to Python and publish nuget package and python package to local feeds
+* *Python*: compile to Python and publish nuget package and Python package to local feeds

 Utility scripts: